 I wondered if it was too early in the relationship the start ‘nudging’ him.

 We entered the “1968 Exhibit” and the first hall was filled with people quietly reading the timeline of that cataclysmic year in history.

 As we moved slowly through the room, he peppered me with questions about where I was in 1968.
 I whispered short answers.
 I put my finger to my lips and nodded to the quiet-as-a-church-mouse crowd around us.
 He looked puzzled and launched into, “So, I was just a kid… blah, blah, blah.”

 Ya-ta-ya-ta-ya-ta: Seinfield Episode?

 As we continued moving through various rooms, each more interesting, filled with historical kitsch, and 1960’s iconic pieces -people chatted and commented freely.
 Dave pole-vaulted into conversations- private or not – for the next hour.
 I swam away from him as often as possible.

 The poignant Martin Luther King tribute -a video of his last minutes and Bobby Kennedy’s eulogy at King’s funeral had the crowd huddled in front of a TV screen-silently weeping.
-Dave broke the silence with a quote about sorrow and single soldiers – several people turned and glared at Mr. Mouth.
+Boring Dave broke the silence with a quote about sorrow and single soldiers – several people turned and glared at Mr. Mouth.